kd2org/karadav/README.md

 * ownCloud Android app 2.21.2 (F-Droid)
 * [NextCloud CLI client](https://docs.nextcloud.com/desktop/3.5/advancedusage.html) 3.1.1 (Debian) *-- Note: make sure to pass options before parameters.*

+We recommend the ownCloud apps, as they are more stable and lighter :)

 Note that even though it has been tested with NC/OC clients, KaraDAV might stop working at any time with these clients.

 ## WebDAV clients compatibility